 When a member of our lifelong learning institute leaves us, we grieve together.
 If there is an OLLI member you would like to see remembered to the community, please contact OLLI Director, Sheila Rocker Heppe at 707-826-3743.

-OLLI at HSU is remembering two President's Club members we have lost.
+OLLI at Humboldt is remembering two President's Club members we have lost.

 In Memory of John Calloway